-We use InterQual criteria (a standardized, nationally recognized set of criteria, which are in common use among both hospital providers and insurance payors, that address criteria for appropriate levels of care and criteria for procedures, surgeries, and durable medical equipment) in making determinations regarding hospital, acute rehabilitation and skilled nursing facility stay precertification and extended stay reviews, observation stay reviews, and reviews of procedures that require precertification or authorization.
+We use InterQual criteria (a standardized, nationally recognized set of criteria, which are in common use among both hospital providers and insurance payors, that address criteria for appropriate levels of care and criteria for procedures, surgeries, and durable medical equipment) and other recognized clinical guidelines in making determinations regarding inpatient hospital, acute rehabilitation, residential treatment precertification, and also skilled nursing facility stays, extended stay reviews, observation stay reviews, and reviews of procedures and therapies that require preauthorization.
 (See What you must do to get covered care in Section 3.)
-These determinations can affect what we pay on a claim.
+These determinations can affect how we provide benefits.